Sure, you can buy it, but hummus is so easy to make. I added sun-dried tomatoes for pizazz!

 Shop the deli, you’ll find plain hummus, black bean hummus, roasted red pepper hummus, roasted garlic hummus, and olive hummus.
 Did I forget one?

 Hummus is a great way to repurpose leftovers.
 See above for flavor ideas 👆.
-Replace the sun-dried tomatoes with a couple of tablespoons (or a garlic clove) of black beans, cooked beets or carrots, roasted peppers or chiles.
+In this recipe you can replace the sun-dried tomatoes with a couple of tablespoons (or a garlic clove) of black beans, cooked beets or carrots, roasted peppers or chiles.

 What is hummus?

-Hummus, pronounced HOOM-us, not hume-us, is a think Middle Eastern dipped made with garbanzo beans (also known as chickpeas), lemon juice and zest, garlic, and olive oil.
-Tahini (sesame seed paste) is often added.
+Hummus, pronounced HOOM-us, not hume-us, is a thick Middle Eastern dipped made with garbanzo beans (also known as chickpeas), lemon juice and zest, garlic, and olive oil.
+Tahini (sesame seed paste) is often added and it’s all blended together.
+As we dig deeper into plant-based eating, hummus is an easy way to add fiber and plant-based protein to your plate.
+It’s also a great example of good carbs to eat!

 How to make homemade sun-dried tomato hummus

-- Turn it on until everything is creamy.
+2. Turn it on and blend until everything is creamy.

 Tahini is similar to peanut butter and almond butter, only made from sesame seeds.
 Look for it near those shelves, or in the ‘organic’ or Middle Eastern’ sections.
 Not there?
 Check near the olives or mustard.
 You can order online.